p4block/radeonjet/README.md

 # radeonjet-cli
-A simple AMDGPU overclocking tool for the command line
+A simple AMDGPU overclocking tool for the command line.

-Currently in development, if you have stumbled upon this, check it out later!
+Compatible with Tonga, Fiji and Polaris GPUs under Linux 4.8.

+Currently in development!

-Aim is to get backend functionality for a graphical overclocking frontend for AMD GPUs on Linux.
+This project aims to become the cli backend for a graphical GPU overclocking tool.

-The cli tool itself will still be 100% human usable.
+Usage examples:

+radeonjet get core
+	Will return the current core clock

+radeonjet get memory table
+	Outputs all the memory frequencies available, and which one is being used

+radeonjet set core-oc 5
+	Will set the core overclock to +5%

+radeonjet get pcie
+	Gets the current PCIe bandwidth